mdev-1/stadium-crime-tracker/README.md

 **Server**

-- Create `/server/config/default.json` and add your football-data.org API key
+- Create `/server/config/default.json` from the `default.dist.json` and add your football-data.org API key
 - cd into `/server` and run `npm install && npm start`

 **Client**